 MissionThe mission of the unit was to conduct policy-relevant research on issues of crime and justice in communities utilizing rigorous social science methodology and knowledge of best practices.
 Qualified students were given the opportunity to engage in research that expanded their knowledge of crime and justice.

 Recent ProjectsIn an effort to expand the range and quality of research within the field, the CJRU were involved in a variety of research initiatives:

-- Angela Robertson and Sheena Gardner are currently working on the NIDA-funded Juvenile Justice Translational Research on Interventions for Adolescents in the Legal System (JJ-TRIALS), a cooperative research initiative that seeks to improve the delivery of evidence-based substance abuse treatment services to youth within the juvenile justice system.
+- Angela Robertson and Sheena Gardner worked on the NIDA-funded Juvenile Justice Translational Research on Interventions for Adolescents in the Legal System (JJ-TRIALS), a cooperative research initiative that seeks to improve the delivery of evidence-based substance abuse treatment services to youth within the juvenile justice system.

-- David May and Amanda Cook are working with the Byrne Criminal Justice Innovation Program to serve as Research Partners with the Boys and Girls Club of Meridian, MS to plan strategies for neighborhood revitalization in the East End Neighborhood in Meridian, MS
+- David May and Amanda Cook worked with the Byrne Criminal Justice Innovation Program to serve as Research Partners with the Boys and Girls Club of Meridian, MS and planned strategies for neighborhood revitalization in the East End Neighborhood in Meridian, MS.

-- David May is working as a co-principal investigator with researchers from the Departments of Sociology, Computer Science, and Psychology on a 1.2 million dollar grant from the National Science Foundation to examine the use of robots as intermediaries to collect information about bullying and child abuse victimization from children.
+- David May worked as a co-principal investigator with researchers from the Departments of Sociology, Computer Science, and Psychology on a 1.2 million dollar grant from the National Science Foundation to examine the use of robots as intermediaries to collect information about bullying and child abuse victimization from children.

-- Stacy Haynes and David May are working with the Central Mississippi Correctional Facility to examine experiences of female inmates and the effectiveness of gender-specific programming for female inmates.
+- Stacy Haynes and David May worked with the Central Mississippi Correctional Facility to examine experiences of female inmates and the effectiveness of gender-specific programming for female inmates.